All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 Why is MEPS conducted?

-MEPS is conducted to ensure that individuals meet the medical, physical and moral standards set by each branch of service.
+MEPS is conducted to ensure that individuals meet the medical, physical, and mental standards set by each branch of service.

-This screening process tests individuals in varying ways, verifying applicants can meet the demands indicated in each job.
+This screening process tests individuals in varying ways, verifying that applicants can meet the demands required for each job.

-Each branch has certain requirements regarding medical history, height and weight and physical requirements.
+Each branch has certain requirements regarding medical history, height and weight, and physical fitness requirements.

 MEPS is used to ensure that you can meet those demands without causing harm to yourself or to others.